isaac4c/alx-low_level_programming/0x02-functions_nested_loops/README.md

-#This is the 0x02.
-C - Functions, nested loops project README.md
+This is the 0x02-functions_nested_loops project README